SHIELD: A Host-Independent Framework for Ransomware Detection using Deep Filesystem Features: Implementation Experimental Setup

 \subsubsection{Host Setup}

-Both the host sandbox and NBD server run on a single machine with 64\,GB RAM and 1\,TB storage.
-The sandbox is allocated 16\,GB RAM and 32\,GB OS storage, running Windows 10, which accesses the disk-under-test (virtual or FPGA-based) as removable network storage.
-Executables are preloaded, and a system snapshot is used to restore the environment between tests.
+All experiments are executed in a controlled sandbox environment.
+The sandboxed host and the trusted-side acquisition modules run on a single physical machine equipped with 64\,GB RAM and 1\,TB of storage.
+The sandbox is provisioned with 16\,GB RAM and a 32\,GB OS disk, running Windows~10.
+It accesses the disk-under-test (virtual image or FPGA-attached physical drive) as a standard removable network block device.
+Executables are preloaded inside the sandbox, and we use system snapshots to restore the environment to a clean state between runs, ensuring repeatability and preventing cross-test contamination.